John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 ### Icons

 In Visual Assets, you will be able to se the Icons for your application.
-More on this next class.
+More on this next week.